Hyundai Certified Pre-Owned Warranty

 Hyundai CPO vehicles come with above-average benefits for a nonluxury brand:

-• 10 years of roadside assistance, including jump-starts, flat-tire changes, lockout assistance, gas deliveries and towing to the nearest Hyundai service center
+• 10 years of roadside assistance, including jump-starts, flat tire changes, lockout assistance, gas deliveries and towing to the nearest Hyundai service center

 • Rental car reimbursements of up to $35 per day for up to 10 days while your Hyundai is in the shop for warranty-covered repairs

-A decade of roadside assistance is an especially nice touch and could save you $60-plus per year on a AAA membership.
+A decade of roadside assistance is an especially nice touch and could save you $60-plus per year on AAA membership.
 Your travel and rental car benefits may also come in handy if your Hyundai is in the shop for a while.

 “Hyundai took 4 months to get the wiring harness to the dealer.
 The dealer took 4 months more to repair,” wrote Lanny, a ConsumerAffairs reviewer from Texas.
 They weren't the only Hyundai reviewer to mention long waits for parts and repairs, either, with multiple other consumers on our site mentioning delays in getting their vehicles back on the road.